Project: Qhronology (https://github.com/lgbishop/qhronology)

 - a NumPy array (:python:`arr`)

-- a list of lists of numerical, symbolic, or string expressions that collectively specify a vector or (square) matrix (:python:`list[list[num | expr | str]]`)
+- a list of lists of numerical, symbolic, or string expressions that collectively describe a vector or (square) matrix (:python:`list[list[num | expr | str]]`)

 - a list of 2-tuples of numerical, symbolic, or string coefficients paired their respective number-basis specification (:python:`list[tuple[num | expr | str, int | list[int]]]`)